GlompAI/discordlm/ONBOARDING.md

 ## 1. Project Overview

 Discord LM is a Deno-based Discord bot that provides a platform for creating and interacting with AI-powered characters.
-The primary goal of the project is to provide a highly customizable and extensible platform for creating unique and engaging AI experiences.
+The bot supports multiple LLM providers, including Gemini, OpenAI, and Ollama, and is designed to be a highly customizable and extensible platform for creating unique and engaging AI experiences.

 ## 2. Technical Stack